3-Month Research Elective for MD-PhD Students

 Robert Colbert, MD, PhD

-This elective rotation, offered through the Office of the Clinical Director, National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), provides both clinical and research experience in rheumatology with exposure to translational research in NIAMS laboratories.
-Qualified students will have the opportunity evaluate adult and pediatric patients with a variety of known and unknown rheumatic diseases that cross the spectrum from autoinflammatory to autoimmune.
-Focus areas include periodic fevers, spondyloarthritis, systemic lupus erythematosus, and vasculitis.
+This elective rotation, offered through the Office of the Clinical Director, National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), provides both clinical and research experience in rheumatology and/or dermatology with exposure to translational research in NIAMS laboratories.
+Qualified students will have the opportunity to evaluate adult and pediatric patients with a variety of known and unknown rheumatic and/or dermatologic diseases that cross the spectrum from autoinflammatory to autoimmune.
+Focus areas include periodic fevers, spondyloarthritis, systemic lupus erythematosus, vasculitis, eczematous dermatitis, immune-mediated adverse drug reactions and graft-versus-host disease.
 The clinical experience will include participation in attending rounds, patient conferences, didactic sessions, grand rounds, and a translational medicine journal club.
 Individual longitudinal laboratory experiences can be arranged with Senior Investigators in the NIAMS Intramural Research Program, and with staff scientists in the NIAMS Translational Immunology and Biodata Mining and Discovery Sections.

 Selection of Applicants: